Your Boss Should Not Be Asking You To Wear Makeup On Zoom

 Advertisement

 While there are certainly those who find that putting on makeup can provide a sense of grounding during difficult times, that's not the case for everyone.
-"Companies should be mindful of the sort of language that criticizes employees for looking tired or for the lack of makeup," says Dr. Hafeez.
-"Criticizing looks or lighting can take up unnecessary mental space and corrode the confidence of employees who are already balancing a lot."
+"Companies should be mindful of the sort of language that criticises employees for looking tired or for the lack of makeup," says Dr Hafeez.
+"Criticising looks or lighting can take up unnecessary mental space and corrode the confidence of employees who are already balancing a lot."

-Dr. Hafeez also spotlights the double standard this expectation holds for women, and how it can impact them long after the pandemic.
-"The focus on looks, particularly in women in professional settings, can wear down self-confidence and even peer perception of their leadership and results, which can affect their career path, their confidence to apply for higher roles, and their fulfillment within a company," she says.
+Dr Hafeez also spotlights the double standard this expectation holds for women, and how it can impact them long after the pandemic.
+"The focus on looks, particularly in women in professional settings, can wear down self-confidence and even peer perception of their leadership and results, which can affect their career path, their confidence to apply for higher roles, and their fulfilment within a company," she says.

 “